vanvalenlab/deepcell-label/README.md

 To navigate through frames - back one frame = a or left arrow | forward one frame = d or right arrow

-All edit operations are from->to
+All edit operations are from -> to

 r -> replace
 c -> create